Dry Eye Disease

 - Extended periods of screen time

-- Allergies or Allergy medication
+- Allergies or allergy medications

 Increased Tear Evaporation